naruarjun/academic-resume/content/project/Anime/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example
 ---
 Created a GAN that is able to generate faces of Anime Characters.
-Used a crawler coded in pythonthat collects anime character faces from various sources across the internet.
+Used a crawler coded in python that collects anime character faces from various sources across the internet.
 Coded a WGAN in tensorflow and fit it to the data generated via the crawler.